ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 NOTE: currently you **must** use the genie_python installation of Python because it allows you to access the python wrapper for EPICS Channel access.

-It recommended that you don't have the server side of IBEX running then testing an IOC.
+It recommended that you don't have the server side of IBEX running when testing an IOC.

 The command-line options are split into groups: